 Authentic User Experience Lab

-In the Authentic User Experience Lab (AUX Lab) at Indiana University Bloomington, we do research with subcultures.
+In the Authentic User Experience Lab (AUX Lab) at Indiana University Bloomington, we integrate empirical and humanistic methods to do research with subcultures.
 We publish in human-computer interaction (HCI) and other related venues (e.g., CHI, DIS, CSCW, ECSCW, ICWSM).
 Take a look at our projects and publications.

 By subverting the now, subcultures become harbingers for the future practices and values of mainstream culture.
-Contemporary trends in art, fashion, sports, and cuisine may be traced to particular subcultures (e.g., hipsters, skateboarders).
-Lying on the fringe, subcultures face the challenge of maintaining their distinctive traditions—their authenticity—in a sensor-rich and socially-networked society.
+Contemporary trends (e.g., in art) and movements (e.g., feminism) can be traced back to subcultures.
+Lying on the fringes of society, subcultures creatively reinforce and communicate their distinctive traditions—–their authenticity—in a sensor-rich and socially-networked society.

-To address this challenge, we characterize the relationship of technology with subcultures, design systems to support their notion of authenticity, and fashion theories to inform designs to help people strive for meaningful lives.
-We subscribe to the idea that society as a whole can learn a great deal about how to live from subcultures, the delightful microcosms they are.
+We characterize this relationship of technology with subcultures, design systems to support their notion of authenticity, and fashion new frameworks and methods to inform designs that help people strive for meaningful lives.
+We subscribe to the idea that society as a whole can learn a great deal about how to live from subcultures, the delightful, diverse microcosms they are.

 We are always looking for new collaborators.
 If you are interested in doing research with us, please contact Professor Norman Makoto Su.